Momnadar1/e-commerce-admin-fastapi/README.md

 # E-commerce Admin API

 This is a FastAPI-based back-end API for an e-commerce admin dashboard.
-It provides functionalities for managing sales data, analyzing revenue, managing inventory, and registering new products.
+It provides functionalities for managing sales data, analyzing revenue, and registering new products.

 ## Features